 b.
 To hold an item for one of the preset time periods, tap the corresponding hold interval button.

 c.
-To enter a custom hold time, tap the Custom button, then key the desired interval (number of minutes) into the “Enter Hold Time” keypad and press Go.
+To enter a custom hold time, tap the Custom button, then key the desired interval (number of minutes) into the “Enter Hold Time” keypad and press the green circle -> Icon.

 d.
 To flag an item to be sent to the kitchen immediately, select the Fire option.